 - A C1 course or similar in University is not accepted as proof.
 Same goes to any other proof that is not listed above.
 Please refrain from sending emails regarding this.

-- Applicants from China, Vietnam and Mongolia will have to include APS certification.
+- Applicants from China, India, Vietnam, and Mongolia will have to include APS certification.
 Please take care of this early on if you are planning to apply because it can take a while until you get the certification.
 Without this, your application won’t reach the admission board.

 Note that we cannot consider incomplete applications or applications via email!